Compact Bell inequalities for multipartite experiments

+Effectiveness of entanglement indicators can be estimated by a quantity that we call critical visibility, $v_{\rm crit}$.
+It is such a value of $v$ in the mixture

 for which the given Bell inequality (or entanglement witness) stops to detect the entanglement present in the state $|\Psi\rangle$.
-The operator $\rho_{noise}$ represents the random noise state (the completely mixed one).
-It is a unit operator divided by the dimension of the Hilbert space for the considered system.
-The lower is the value $v_{crit}$ the more robust is the given entanglement indicator.
-Our inequality~(\ref{eight}) has $4$ terms and the required visibility is 0.5, thus its violation can be more robust than in the case of the $9$-term entanglement witness used in the experiment, for which $v_{crit}=0.6$.
-In this context please note that it is well known that in general an entangled mixed state may admit a local realistic model in some experimental situations \cite{WERNER}.
+Here $\rho_{\rm noise}$ represents the white noise state, which is a unit operator divided by the dimension of the Hilbert space for the considered system.
+The lower is the value $v_{\rm crit}$ the more robust is the given entanglement indicator.
+The inequality~(\ref{eight}) has $4$ terms and the required visibility is 0.5, thus its violation can be more robust than in the case of the $9$-term entanglement witness used in the experiment of \cite{huang}, for which the critical visibility is close to $0.6$.
+Note that violations of Bell inequalities indicate reductions of communication complexity in various protocols \cite{bruk04}, while entanglement witnesses, basically, just detect entanglement.
+In this context please note that it is well-known that in general an entangled mixed state may admit a local realistic model in some experimental situations \cite{WERNER}.

-Let us see more interesting examples.
-For a trivial case of a single party with $M$ observables, the facets of correlation polytope $F_M$ are $|a_i|=1$, and the faces are

-In this case there are no nontrivial facets.
-Using Eq~(\ref{generalstructure}), we can get the CHSH-type Bell inequalities for more parties.